 Motion Detection Cameras

-If you want to get rid of your mouse problem, however you choose to do it humanely or using a more old-fashioned method youll need to start by locating the entry and exit points.
+If you want to eliminate your mouse problem, however, you choose to do it humanely or use a more old-fashioned method, you'll need to start by locating the entry and exit points.
 A trail of droppings may show where the pest has been in the night, but how did it get in?
 Is there an obvious hole you need to block up?
-In an older house with all of its lumps, bumps, nooks and crannies, this could be virtually anywhere.
+This could be virtually anywhere in an older house with all its lumps, bumps, nooks and crannies.
 The good news is that you can narrow down your search by using cameras.

-Is it worth getting spy cameras just to catch mice?
+Is it worth getting Spy Cameras to catch mice?

-The best spy cameras arent cheap, so you might think that its not worth buying one for the sole purpose of catching one albeit very persistent mouse.
-If you suspect your house has an infestation or a whole family of rodents, however, you may think twice about the expense.
-The very useful thing about most of the spy cameras suitable for domestic use is that they can also be used as security cameras in fact, this is their main purpose (not many cameras have been made purely for catching rodents).
-This means you can get extra value from your new camera system, by using it to protect your home.
+The best spy cameras are not cheap, so you might think it's not worth buying one for the sole purpose of catching one, albeit a very persistent mouse.
+However, if you suspect your house has an infestation or a whole family of rodents, you may think twice about the expense.
+The very useful thing about most spy cameras suitable for domestic use is that they can also be used as security cameras.
+This is their main purpose (not many cameras have been made to catch rodents).
+This means you can get extra value from your new camera system by using it to protect your home.